samsherman5/event-manager-frontend/README.md

 `npm run build`

 Then, set the build directory of your project to `/build`.

 ## Environment Variables

 To run this project, you will need to add the following environment variable to your .env file

 `REACT_APP_BACKEND_ADDRESS`

 This is the address for your [backend](https://github.com/charleywolf/event-manager-backend), which you also must run to use this.
-Make sure the link you use *does not end in a slash*, and you must include the https/http at the start.
+Make sure the link you use _does not end in a slash_, and you must include the https/http at the start.

+`REACT_APP_DEPLOYMENT_URL`

+This is the address of your frontend, and it must match in the backend to allow requests. ex: `REACT_APP_DEPLOYMENT_URL=https://st-events.vercel.app/`

 ## Configuration